 Trying to mix up our background a few times per week, we decided to work in Denver this early October so that our backdrop would be one of the late fall variety which we rarely see in Texas.
 Visiting a hand full of coffee shops (and breweries) we made a list of 5 great work environments around the Lower Downtown area of urban Denver.

 1. The Weathervane Cafe

 This landmark is definitely my favorite shop we visited – cozy is the perfect word to describe it.
 It feels as if you’re visiting someone’s home and has a quiet study room next to a social space upstairs.
 With an inviting facade, it offers espresso treats and specialty sandwiches with interesting supplemental options.
 Recommended if you’re trying to be productive or if you’re looking for a local spot to meet up.
+Welcome to Weathervane Coffee.

 2. Under the Umbrella Cafe and Bakery

 This place truly feels like home.
 Everyone inside is genuinely interested in learning about their patrons creating that real local charm that so many coffee shops try to create.
 The limited seating can be solved with its front sidewalk patio but it remains cozy no matter how many people are cramped inside.
 It feels as though you’re walking into someone’s dwelling.
 Whether you’re hungry for breakfast or lunch, they have what you want.
+Their Under the Umbrella.